gildahl/Background-Game-Profile-Switcher/Readme.txt

 Configuration
 =============
 BGPS offers two different modes of operation.
-The first is a "ROM Monitor" mode that will execute user defined command line actions whenever rom files are loaded by MAME.
-Since this mode provides full automation, there's a good chance that "ROM Monitor" mode may be the only mode you need.
+The first is a "ROM Monitor" mode that will execute actions whenever rom specified files are accessed.
+Since this mode provides full automation for game environments like ATC, there's a good chance that "ROM Monitor" mode may be the only mode you need.

 The second mode provides the option to trigger command line actions manually when a game controller button or keyboard key is pressed.
-Both "ROM Monitor" and keyboard/button mode can be active simultaneously.
+Both "ROM Monitor" and keyboard/button actions can be added to the action list in any combination.

 ROM Monitor:
 ------------
-To setup a rom to be monitored, choose "ROM Monitor" from the "Device List" list in the Settings screen.
-Ensure that the "ROM folder to monitor" field contains the name of the folder containing MAME rom files for your emulator.
+To setup a new rom to be monitored, choose "ROM Monitor" from the "Device List" list in the Settings screen, then ensure that the "ROM folder to monitor" field contains the name of the folder containing MAME rom files for your emulator.
 These must be in *.zip file format.
-Next, choose a rom from the "Choose ROM" list that you want to trigger an action and use the "Profile name" and "Command line template" fields to configure the specific command line that should execute when that game is loaded.
-Finally, press the "Assign" button to add the action to the "Action List".
+Next, choose a rom from the "Choose ROM" list that you want to trigger an action and then use the "Profile name" and "Command line template" fields to configure the specific command line that should execute when that game is loaded.
+Finally, press the "Assign ROM" button to add the action to the "Action List".

-**Note** If you choose "[Default]" as the rom, the command line action you define will be executed whenever a rom that was NOT configured is loaded by the emulator.
+**Note** If you choose "[Default]" as the rom, the command line action you define will be executed whenever a rom that was NOT otherwise configured is accessed by the emulator.
 When you use this option, be aware that BGPS is "smart" enough to not execute the same command line twice in a row.
-For example, if you switch between two games that use the same profile (such as two default games), profile loading will be suppressed for the second since that profile should already be loaded.
+For example, if you switch between two games that use the same profile (such as two default games, or two rotary joystick games that use the same profiles), profile loading will be suppressed for the second since that profile should already be loaded.

 Buttons and Key Presses:
 ------------------------
-To setup an action that will run upon a particular button or key press, Choose "Keyboard" or one of the game controllers from the Device List  in the Settings screen.
+To setup a manual action that will run upon a particular button or key press, Choose "Keyboard" or one of the game controllers from the Device List  in the Settings screen.
 Next, use the "Profile name" and "Command line template" fields to configure the command line that will execute when the button or key is pressed.
 Finally, press the "Assign" button to choose the actual button or key you want to assign to the action and add it to the Actions list.

 Voice Annunciation
 ==================